State Law Guide · Updated January 2026

 Join thousands of New York consumers who've used our tool to recover refunds from dealer F&I products.

-Based on New York General Business Law Article 79
+Average New York recovery: $1,150 · Based on New York Insurance Law Article 79

 Disclaimer: This page provides general information about New York consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.